 The basic shallow-cross scheme originates most naturally out of a four-receiver, one-back offensive personnel grouping.

-DIAGRAM 1: Standard Shallow Cross.
-The basic version features two receivers crossing within 10 yards of the LOS.
+DIAGRAM 1: Standard shallow cross.
+The basic version features two receivers crossing within 10 yards of the line of scrimmage.
 The X receiver runs a dig route at 14 yards.
 Z receiver runs an 18-yard post pattern.
 The six-yard shallow route by the W receiver is usually run into the boundary with the crossing pattern by V up to 10 yards down field.

 The inside receivers must avoid re-routes and need to stay at the proper depths.

 It’s also important to teach the QB to see ahead of his crossing routes to avoid a big impact by a defender sitting on the shallow route.
 Inside receivers must recognize the coverage and accelerate through against a man defense, or sit in windows against a zone, as the defenders clear the tackle box.

 The first addition to the shallow-cross scheme is to tag the outside receivers with post-corner routes.

 DIAGRAM 2: Post-corner & auto-seam adjustment.
 The inside receivers have the same assignments, but now you attack the flat defenders with a high-low in cover 2 more effectively.

 DIAGRAM 3: Post corner Vs. hard cover 2.
 Outside receivers stem inside on their release, push vertical for 10 to 12 yards and run their corner cut off the high safety.

 The shallow route by W helps condense some of the LB activity and clears the way for A to hit the seam.
 With the inside receivers running mirrored post-corner patterns, the seam route by A fills the void in the middle.
 Utilize a five-man, empty-protection when A is running the auto seam.